+A. Once the trial has begun, teachers, attorney coaches, alternates, and spectators are not allowed to communicate (including signaling and passing notes) with the teams, unless otherwise permitted by these rules.

+(Virtual) Once the trial has begun, teachers, attorney coaches, substitute team members, and other attendees are not allowed to communicate (including via signaling, texting, IM, passing notes, and chat feature etc.) with the teams, unless otherwise permitted by these rules.

+- B. The Mock Trial Competition is a bench trial.
+Attorneys and witnesses are not allowed to verbally address the scoring attorneys as if they were a jury. - C. Communication between trial attorneys is allowed during the trial, but must be nondisruptive.

+(Virtual) Communication between trial attorneys (and the defendant) is allowed during the trial using the private chat feature only.

+- D. The defendant may sit at the counsel table and communicate with the defense attorneys.
+All communication must be non-disruptive to the trial.
+(Virtual) The defendant is present during the trial.
+Under the conditions of an online trial, any witness that reasonably knows or should know the defendant, is assumed to have correctly identified the defendant as the defendant in this case. - E. The pretrial motion attorneys may not communicate with the trial attorneys during the trial.

+(Virtual) The pretrial attorneys may not communicate with the trial attorneys or with any other team member at any time.

-- A. Once the trial has begun, teachers, attorney coaches, substitute team members, and others are not allowed to communicate (including signaling, texting, IM, passing notes, etc.) with the teams. - B. The Mock Trial Competition is a bench trial.
-Attorneys and witnesses are not allowed to verbally address the scoring attorneys as if they were a jury. - C. Communication between trial attorneys, and between the defendant and defense trial attorney, when allowed by the Rules, is permitted only in a format to be designated by the San Diego County Mock Trial Committee. - D. The pretrial attorneys may not communicate with the trial attorneys at any time. - E. Once the trial has begun, other than what is permitted by these rules, there must be no communication with student team members. - F. If any section on rule 3.3 has been violated, scorers must deduct five points per score sheet per violation.
+- F. After the pretrial motion is heard, pretrial attorneys may not sit with trial attorneys. - G. Once the trial has begun, other than what is permitted by these rules, there must be no communication with student team members. - H. Scorers must deduct five points from the team score for each violation of Rules 3.3 A and E and G. Scorers may impose up to two points from the team score for each violation of Rules 3.3 B or F, or if communication permitted by this rule is disruptive.